What to Do If You Lose a Tooth As an Adult

 -

-Reinsert your tooth into the empty socket - Putting your tooth back in may work and at the very least will keep the root protected.
+Reinsert your tooth into the empty socket - Put your tooth back in the socket to keep the root protected.
 Hold the tooth in place by gently biting down on medical gauze or soft fabric.
 The pressure will keep your tooth from moving too much.
-Still see a dentist or doctor if you've successfully reinserted your tooth.

 -